-A zero-fee for the LDA stream has been incorporated into the WEEE compliance fee methodology since 2017.
-We again believe that in 2021 it is likely that a high level of collection activity has continued to occur outside the official system, therefore the rationale for including this element remains substantially valid in 2021.
+A zero-fee for the LDA stream has been incorporated into the WEEE compliance fee since 2017.
+We again believe that in 2022 it is likely that a high level of collection activity has continued to occur outside the official system, therefore the rationale for including this element remains substantially valid in 2022.

-As direct operational management cost to schemes in managing collection contracts would still be incurred internally even if the net external cost was zero, the proposed administration and direct overhead cost - £3.50 per tonne - would still be applicable to the LDA stream.
+As direct operational management cost to schemes in managing collection contracts would still be incurred internally even if the net external cost was zero, the proposed administration and direct overhead cost - £3.00 per tonne - would still be applicable to the LDA stream (given the zero-fee proposal for the LDA stream, £3.00 per tonne is the higher value of either £3.00 per tonne or 1% of the weighted average net cost of collection).